borntofrappe/Practice-Front-End-Web-Development/Messages on a Phone/README.md

 	Justify and align properties in this perspective align the grid along the row and the column axis respectively.

+	Again, if it sounds a tad confusing, CSS Tricks comes into play with another helpful [resource](https://css-tricks.com/snippets/css/complete-guide-grid/).

 	In the example of the phone interface, the required properties are `justify-items` and `justify-self`.
 This because the content is to be laid either left or right in the grid container.

 	Just like with flex, two possibilities arise.